MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/crisis-financial-impact-tracker/overview.md

 |Use the mobile app to track and report loss|Staff|[Use the Higher Education Crisis Financial Impact Tracker app](use-mobile-app.md)|
 |||

-## Issues and feedback
+## Report issues

 <!-- For Editor: Need to update the feedback link, work is still in progress -->

-- To report an issue with the Hospital Emergency Response sample app, visit <https://aka.ms/emergency-response-issues>.
+To report an issue with the Higher Education Crisis Financial Impact Tracker app, visit <https://aka.ms/emergency-response-issues>.

-- For feedback about the Hospital Emergency Response sample app, visit <https://aka.ms/emergency-response-feedback>.

 ### Disclaimer